 The 90-Day Reset: Clearing a 90,000-Ticket Backlog

-When you are drowning, adding more agents isn't the answer.
+When you are drowning, adding more agents is not the answer.
 Triage is.

 We walked into FIXD Automotive in 2018.
 They had a massive consumer hit on their hands, but their operations were paralyzed.
 They were staring down a backlog of 90,000 emails inside a shared Outlook inbox.
 Here is exactly how we cleared it in 90 days.